HHeng-bioinfo/OMAP-KP/README.md

 ## Output
 1. [filename]_hc_dt.tsv
-    A file contains:
+    A file contains: filename, pls_id, cluster, scovs, and slen.
 2. [filename]_hc_raw.tsv
-    A file contains:
+    A file contains the raw data of hc_dt.tsv file, including the names of contigs that are assigned to the plasmid.